For the purposes of this Policy, “personal information” means information relating to an individual which can be used to identify that individual.

 When we disclose personal information, it may be transferred to, and processed in, countries other than New Zealand.
 There may be differences with New Zealand’s privacy laws.
-Where Colliers discloses personal information to a third party in another country we endeavour to place safeguards to ensure your personal information is protected.
+We may disclose your personal information to an overseas person or entity (“overseas person”) who is not already subject to the Privacy Act only if:

-For individuals in the European Economic Area (EEA) this means that your personal information may be transferred outside the EEA.
+For individuals in the European Economic Area (EEA), your personal information may be transferred outside the EEA.
 Where your personal information is transferred outside the EEA, it will only be transferred to countries that have been identified as providing adequate protection for EEA data (like New Zealand), or to a third party where we have approved transfer mechanisms in place to protect your personal information (e.g. by entering into the European Commission’s Standard Contractual Clauses).
-Where our third party service providers process personal data provided in the EEA outside the EEA in the course of providing services to us, our written agreement with them will include appropriate measures to ensure compliance with the relevant legal obligations, usually standard contractual clauses.
+Where our third party service providers process personal data, provided in the EEA, outside the EEA in the course of providing services to us, our written agreement with them will include appropriate measures to ensure compliance with the relevant legal obligations, usually standard contractual clauses.

 Cookies and analytics

 Colliers use third party analytics providers to collect data about your interaction with our websites.
 This data is hosted by a third party.
 The sole purpose of collecting this data is to improve your experience when using our websites.
-The type of data we collect includes but not limited to:
+It does not contain personal or identifiable details.
+The type of data we collect includes: